MyST reference#

 .

-Enhance images#
+Enhance media#

 You can use cards from the Sphinx extension sphinx-design